 The HIKE project has created a European fault database (FDB) that has collated and harmonized relevant information and knowledge on all types of geological faults.
 The HIKE FDB is developed in order to cover any type of fault represented at arbitrary depth levels.
 The HIKE FDB includes fault information from all partner Geological Survey Organizations (GSO) and additionally from other GeoERA projects GeoConnect³d, HotLime, 3DGeo-EU.

 Through the viewer and link below, the content of the HIKE European Fault Database is made accessible.
 Click on a fault line to open the attribute table and links to vocabularies.
-The entire Fault Database can be downloaded in GeoPackage format here once the final dataset is online.
+The entire Fault Database can be downloaded in GeoPackage format here.
+Please note that this database contains faults that were delivered by HIKE partners.
+No faults are shown in areas where no data was delivered.
+This does not mean that no faults are present!

 Open map in a new tab or browse above